JuFlajollet/project5-yoga-app/README.md

 ### Front e2e tests

-Go to the root of the front app (project5-yoga-app/front) and run the following command in terminal:
+Go to the root of the front app (project5-yoga-app/front) and run the following commands in terminal:

+> npm run e2e
 > npm run e2e:coverage

 Results should show up in the terminal.

 You can find a more detailed report in the coverage folder `coverage/lcov-report/index.html` by opening the index.html file in a browser.

+(_If the coverage results seem low, you can try running e2e tests first through cypress so that the results are correctly updated._)